hilbix/oath-auth/README.md

     - HOTP is not supported.

 This here is a wrapper to call `/lib/security/pam_google_authenticator.so` from shell level.
-Actually you can call any PAM security module this way.
+Actually you can call each PAM security module this way.

 ## Usage